Continually Updated Clinical Reference

 Prognostic factors

 Poor prognostic factors include the stage of disease at presentation, which is influenced by presence of nodal and/or distant disease.
 In particular, the presence of nodal disease influences survival and the likelihood of metastatic disease.
 Median survival for patients with positive nodes is 13 months, compared with 40 months for those with negative nodes.
+Primary tumor size does not predict nodal disease.
+[22]

 Certain transcription factors, such as HATH-1 and Brn-3c, are being studied as prognostic factors for MCC.
 Whether these are linked to MCC is unknown at this time.
+Expression of p63, a transcription factor within the p53 family, is associated with reduced overall survival.
+[25] P-cadherin expression is associated with increased recurrence-free survival.
+[26]

 MCC is an aggressive malignant tumor with a high propensity for local recurrence, regional nodal involvement, and distant metastases.
 Treatment depends on the clinical stage at presentation and may involve surgery, radiation therapy, and/or chemotherapy.
-Multimodal therapy for MCC is often challenging because many patients are elderly and cannot tolerate aggressive treatments.1 Problems with healing, as well as surgical-site morbidity, must be taken into account to create an effective, individualized therapeutic regimen.
+Multimodal therapy for MCC is often challenging because many patients are elderly and cannot tolerate aggressive treatments.
+[27] Problems with healing, as well as surgical-site morbidity, must be taken into account to create an effective, individualized therapeutic regimen.

-Surgical treatment
+Surgical Treatment

 The treatment of choice for the primary lesion in MCC is surgical excision.
 Because of the high propensity for local recurrence, wide local excision including 2-3 cm of normal-appearing skin is the standard recommendation for reducing the incidence of recurrence.
 However, this margin is not always possible in the head and neck region.
-In practice, a disease-free margin appears to be most important factor in the evaluation of patient outcomes.

 For the reasons just discussed, Mohs micrographic surgery followed by radiation therapy has proven to be an equally effective option for small primary facial MCCs.
 This surgical approach has the advantage of sparing as much normal adjacent tissue as possible, an important consideration when the primary lesion occurs on cosmetically important areas of the head and neck.
 Studies have demonstrated equivalent rates of local disease control with Mohs surgery and radiation therapy, as compared with standard surgical excision.

-Treatment of first- and second-echelon nodal basins for the clinically negative neck (stage I) is controversial.
-Some suggest that prophylactic lymphadenectomy should not be performed routinely.
-Although prophylactic lymphadenectomy substantially decreases the local recurrence rate, it does not appear to affect disease survival.
+However, although prophylactic lymphadenectomy substantially decreases the local recurrence rate, it does not appear to affect disease survival.
 Some surgeons recommend prophylactic neck dissection for aggressive tumors, that is, those >2 cm, those with >10 mitotic figures per high-power field, and/or those with histologic evidence of lymphatic involvement.

 Most surgeons are now performing intraoperative lymphoscintigraphy in most cases, reserving neck dissection for cases involving nodal positivity.
 Lymphoscintigraphy may spare patients from unnecessary lymphadenectomy, and it theoretically improves accuracy in staging clinically localized MCC.
 This treatment has been described in only a few centers, and its role in the routine management of MCC remains undefined.

-Radiation therapy
+Radiation Therapy

 MCC is a radiosensitive tumor.
 Doses of 45-60 Gy are administered in standard fractions to the surgical site and to the regional lymphatic bed.